 - 1. Determine the number of students in the 4-year graduation cohort base files for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the INDICATOR: Graduation Rate section. - a.
 Exclude students who would have been expected to take both the English 2 and Algebra 1 EOCEP test during Spring 2020. - Note: When calculating participation rate to determine whether a school tested less than 95% of eligible students per the requirements of subparagraph 1111(c)(4)(E)(i) of ESSA and are subject to the penalties described therein, exclude students who would have been expected to take both the English 2 and Algebra 1 EOCEP test during the period from Spring 2020 through Summer 2021. - b.
 Exclude students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines. - c.
-Exclude students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested for both the English 2 and Algebra 1 EOCEP tests. - 2.
-Determine the number of students who have a score for either the English 2 or Algebra 1 EOCEP test. - 3.
-Divide the number obtained in step 2 by the number obtained in step 1.
+Exclude students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested for both the English 2 and Algebra 1 EOCEP tests. - Determine the number of students included in the indicator for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the What Students are Included in the Indicator section above. - 2.
+Exclude students for whom at least one of the following conditions is true for each of the EOCEP tests included in the indicator (note: the student must be excluded for both tests, but exclusion for each test may be for different reasons): - a.
+EOCEP enrolment/activity records indicate they would have been expected to take the required EOCEP test during Spring 2020. - b.
+EOCEP enrolment/activity records indicate the student would have been expected to take the required EOCEP test during the 2020-21 school year and they do not have a score for the test. - c.
+An exclusion is properly documented for an authorized purpose described in the most recently released Students Not Tested Guidelines. - d.
+The student is a Recently Arrived ML whose date of entry into United States schools is less than 24 months prior to their date tested for the EOCEP test. - 3.
+Determine the number of students who have a score for either the English 2 or Algebra 1 EOCEP test or the corresponding SC ALT assessment. - 4.
+Divide the number obtained in step 3 by the number obtained in steps 1 and 2.